 If you are an active person then it’s really important to take supplements, but even if you only take a few it can add up and get pretty expensive.
 Coupons from BodyBuilding.com to the rescue!
-We found a great list of coupons at Couponcoder.com, definitely check it out!
+We found a great list of featured coupons at CouponFly.org, definitely check it out!
 In our experience it’s typically less expensive to purchase your supplements online, and you still get good quality.
 Yes, there are some very inexpensive ones at places like Wal-Mart, but we have not found the quality to be very good.

 How do dietary supplements work?

 Vitamins act as metabolism regulators and influence several physical processes that are important for athletic performance.
 B vitamins, for example, are involved in the processing of fats and carbohydrates for energy, so that the optimal amount of these vitamins for the athlete is beneficial.
 Vitamins C and E are antioxidants that help prevent oxidation damage to individual cells and even to sub-cellular components.

 Vitamin deficiency can affect athletic performance.
 Low intake of B and C vitamins may affect performance over time.
 Fortunately, such serious defects are rare.
 However, many athletes take vitamin and mineral supplements along with a balanced diet to make sure they get all the nutrients they need.